GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 The sparse matrix can be saved to a file using a method `save` (\ref TNL::Matrices::SparseMatrix::save) and restored with a method `load` (\ref TNL::Matrices::SparseMatrix::load).
 To print the matrix a method `print` (\ref TNL::Matrices::SparseMatrix::print) can be used.

 ### Sparse matrix view

+Sparse matrix view serves, simillar to other views in TNL, to data sharing and for use with lambda functions (views can be easily captured since they make only shallow copy).
+The sparse matrix view (\ref TNL::Matrices::SparseMatrixView) is templated class having the following template arguments (they are the same as for `SparseMatrix` -- \ref TNL::Matrices::SparseMatrix -- except of the allocators):

+* `Real` is type if the matrix elements.
+It is `double` by default.
+* `Device` is a device where the matrix is allocated.
+Currently it can be either \ref TNL::Devices::Host for CPU or \ref TNL::Devices::Cuda for GPU supporting CUDA.
+It is \ref TNL::Devices::Host by default.
+* `Index` is a type to be used for indexing of the matrix elements.
+It is `int` by default.
+* `MatrixType` tells if the matrix is symmetric (\ref TNL::Matrices::SymmetricMatrix) or general (\ref TNL::Matrices::GeneralMatrix).
+It is a \ref TNL::Matrices::GeneralMatrix by default.
+* `Segments` define the format of the sparse matrix.
+It can be (by default, it is \ref TNL::Algorithms::Segments::CSR):
+   * \ref TNL::Algorithms::Segments::CSR for [CSR format](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format)).
+   * \ref TNL::Algorithms::Segments::Ellpack for [Ellpack format](http://mgarland.org/files/papers/nvr-2008-004.pdf).
+   * \ref TNL::Algorithms::Segments::SlicedEllpack for [SlicedEllpack format](https://link.springer.com/chapter/10.1007/978-3-642-11515-8_10) which was also presented as [Row-grouped CSR format](https://arxiv.org/abs/1012.2270).
+   * \ref TNL::Algorithms::Segments::ChunkedEllpack for [ChunkedEllpack format](http://geraldine.fjfi.cvut.cz/~oberhuber/data/vyzkum/publikace/12-heller-oberhuber-improved-rgcsr-format.pdf) which we reffered as Improved Row-grouped CSR and we renamed it to Ellpack format since it uses padding zeros.
+   * \ref TNL::Algorithms::Segments::BiEllpack for [BiEllpack format](https://www.sciencedirect.com/science/article/pii/S0743731514000458?casa_token=2phrEj0Ef1gAAAAA:Lgf6rMBUN6T7TJne6mAgI_CSUJ-jR8jz7Eghdv6L0SJeGm4jfso-x6Wh8zgERk3Si7nFtTAJngg).
+* `ComputeReal` is type which is used for internal computations.
+By default it is the same as `Real` if `Real` is not `bool`.
+If `Real` is `bool`, `ComputeReal` is set to `Index` type.
+This can be changed, of course, by the user.

+**If `Real` is set to `bool`, we get *a binary matrix view*.**

+The following example shows the use of `SparseMatrixView` with lambda functions:

+\includelineno SparseMatrixViewExample_setElement.cpp

+The result looks as follows:

+\includelineno SparseMatrixViewExample_setElement.out

 ## Tridiagonal matrices <a name="tridiagonal_matrices"></a>